AOEpeople/aoe_technology_radar/data/radar/2018-03-01/blameless-post-mortems.md

 The post mortem documentation usually consists of both a timeline of the events leading to an incident and the steps taken to its remediation, as well as future actions and learnings for increasing resilience and stability of our services.

-At AOE, we strive to conduct a Blameless Post Mortem meeting after every user-visible incident.
+At DCX, we strive to conduct a Blameless Post Mortem meeting after every user-visible incident.